simonsdave/cloudfeaster/README.md

 a complete end-to-end infrastructure supporting the creation and operation spiders
-1. CloudFeaster thinks about the problem very differently and leverages modern approaches to software engineering
+1. CloudFeaster thinks about the problem very differently and leverages modern approaches to software engineering - the end result of this different thinking is that spiders written with CloudFeaster are super easy to create and not brittle like spiders written in the "mimic a browser's network traffic" style

 Prerequisites
 -------------